Working with Us

 Guided by its vision of positioning Ontario as a preferred global destination, Destination Ontario leads the marketing of Ontario provincially, nationally and internationally through activities that inspire travellers to experience Ontario.

-Aligned to a strong Ontario brand, Destination Ontario works collaboratively with tourism partners across the province, including Regional Tourism Organizations (RTOs), Destination Marketing Organizations (DMOs), sector associations, other provincial agencies, individual tourism operators, and Destination Canada.
+Aligned to a strong Ontario brand, Destination Ontario works collaboratively with tourism partners across the province, including Regional Tourism Organizations (RTOs), Destination Marketing Organizations (DMOs), sector associations, other provincial agencies, Destination Canada and individual tourism operators.
 International marketing efforts are further supported through in-market representation.

 Ontarians travelling within Ontario is a critically important market, accounting for over 80% of all visits and 50% of tourism revenues (pre-COVID-19).
 More than anyone else, Ontarians understand and appreciate the year-round travel experiences their home province offers.
 At the same time, research shows that more work needs to be done to combat a ‘been there, done that’ perception.
 To that end, Destination Ontario’s domestic marketing strategies speak to Ontarians’ pride of place by leveraging a strong tourism brand to highlight the province’s natural beauty, its diversity of outdoor activities, and its heritage and cultural experiences.